 Google discovered malware that targeted iPhone for two years

-Google researchers have uncovered a malicious campaign that targeted the iPhone for at least two years.
-According to researchers, this campaign has stopped, though they warn that there may be other ways they have not yet identified.
+Google researchers uncovered a malicious campaign targeting for at least two years.
+According to the researchers, this campaign has stopped, although they warn that there may be other ways that they have not yet identified.

 google project zero